×

 Award

-The meaningful rewards of a Provost Fellowship have little to do with money, but the program does provide financial support.
-Fellows receive a $2,000 award paid in three installments, $500 at the beginning of their term of research, $1,000 midway through, and $500 in the spring, after they present at Loyola’s spring research symposium.
+Fellows receive a $2,500 award paid hourly through the university's payroll system, KRONOS.
 Additionally, each fellowship has a $1,000 research budget at its disposal.
 The research budget is NOT paid directly to students or mentors.

 In terms of research budget availability, they are available at the start of the summer sessions for summer fellows and starting on the first day of fall classes for academic year fellows.
 The last day for either summer or academic year fellows to submit receipts and purchase orders is the last day of class in the spring semester.